vijit200/Daibaties/README.md

 # Daibaties

-#b This app help to check are you a daibatic person or not
+This app help to check are you a daibatic person or not